Constructing Genetic Risk Scores: Robust Bayesian Approach through Projected Summary Statistics and Flexible Shrinkage: Bayesian PRS Modeling Based on GWAS Summary Statistics and External LD Reference Data

-Supposing the individual-level data is available, PRS model development can then be viewed as a linear regression problem with a mathematical structure given by:
+When individual-level data is available, PRS model development can be viewed as a linear regression problem with the familiar mathematical structure:

-where $\bm{y}$ is the vector of standardized phenotypes of $N$ training individuals, $\bm{X}$ is the $N\times p$ matrix of standardized genotypic data of the $N$ individuals, $\bm{\beta}$ is the $p\times 1$ vector of joint effect sizes of underlying genetic variants, and $\bm{\epsilon}$ is the vector of error terms.
-Typically, genetic variants included in the PRS model involve single nucleotide polymorphisms (SNPs), the most common type of DNA variations that are observed across individuals.
-For any given SNP, the genotypic data can take the value of 0, 1, or 2 depending on the number of copies of the variant allele an individual carries in the two parental chromosomes.
-While conceptually equivalent to a linear regression, PRS development often relies on GWAS summary data due to the lack of access to the individual-level data.
-The GWAS summary data refers to $\left\{\tilde{\beta}_j,\tilde{\sigma}^2_j\right\}_{j=1}^M$, i.e., the estimated marginal effect sizes and their standard errors obtained from one-SNP-at-a-time simple linear regressions:
+where $\bm{y}$ is the phenotype vector of $N$ training individuals, $\bm{X}$ the $N\times P$ genotype matrix, $\bm{\beta}$ the $P$-dimensional vector representing effect sizes of underlying genetic variants, and $\bm{\epsilon}$ the error term.
+The demographic covariates such as age, gender, and the top ten principal components are usually regressed out first so that the PRS model only includes the genetic markers as predictors \citep{choi2020tutorial}.
+A set of genetic variants typically included in the PRS model comprises single nucleotide polymorphisms (SNPs), the most common type of DNA variations across individuals.
+The genotype of a SNP takes values of 0, 1, or 2 depending on the number of the risk allele copies carried by individuals in their two parental chromosomes.
+For the rest of our discussion in this section, we assume both $\bm{y}$ and $\bm{X}$ have been centered and standardized.

-where $\bm{x}_j$ denotes the $j$-th column of the standardized genotype matrix $\bm{X}$.
-Since genotypes of each individual are unobserved, we assume $\bm{x}_j$ is independent and identically distributed drawing from some population.